iRhonin/l2-fees/README.md

 # L2now.info

-This is a fork of [L2fees.info](https://L2fees.info) with more transaction type, smt like old gasnow.org.
+This is a fork of [L2fees.info](https://L2fees.info) with more transaction types, smt like old gasnow.org.

 **Looking for the adapters?
 Want to improve the data?**